fluxninja/aperture/docs/content/get-started/blueprints.md

 ## Introduction

-Aperture comes with a pre-packaged list of [Aperture policies][policies] and Grafana dashboards that can be used both as a guide for creating new policies, and as ready-to-use blueprints for generating Aperture policies customized to a [Service][service].
+Aperture comes with a pre-packaged list of [Aperture Policies][policies] and Grafana Dashboards that can be used both as a guide for creating new policies, and as ready-to-use Blueprints for generating Aperture policies customized to a [Service][service].

-All dashboards and policies are written using the [Jsonnet][jsonnet-lang] language, and can be used both as jsonnet mixins or as standalone blueprints.
+All dashboards and policies are written using the [Jsonnet][jsonnet-lang] language, and can be used both as jsonnet mixins or as standalone Blueprints.

 [jsonnet-lang]: https://jsonnet.org

 ## Initial Setup

-All blueprints are available from a separate [repository][aperture-blueprints].
+All Blueprints are available from a separate [repository][aperture-blueprints].
 See the repository [README.md][blueprints-readme] for the list of required tools and instructions on installing jsonnet dependencies with the help of a [jsonnet bundler][jb].

-The Blueprint Generator (used to generate JSON files from blueprints) also depends on Python 3.8+ and [jsonnet][go-jsonnet].
+The Blueprint Generator (used to generate policy files from Blueprints) also depends on Python 3.8+ and [jsonnet][go-jsonnet].

 [aperture-blueprints]: https://github.com/fluxninja/aperture-blueprints